MicrosoftDocs/azure-docs/articles/hdinsight/hdinsight-for-vscode.md

 # Use Spark & Hive Tools for Visual Studio Code

 Learn how to use Spark & Hive Tools for Visual Studio Code to create and submit Apache Hive batch jobs, interactive Hive queries, and PySpark scripts for Apache Spark.
-First we'll describe how to install the Spark & Hive tools in Visual Studio Code, and then we'll walk through how to submit jobs to Spark & Hive.
+First we'll describe how to install Spark & Hive Tools in Visual Studio Code, and then we'll walk through how to submit jobs to Spark & Hive.

 Spark & Hive Tools can be installed on platforms that are supported by Visual Studio Code, which include Windows, Linux, and macOS.
 Note the following prerequisites for different platforms.